Come to Caldermeade Farm and discover the answer to this question!

 About 75 minutes from Melbourne on the South Gippsland Highway, the farm was established in 1875 and is a fully commercial dairy operation.

-From 350-400 Holstein cows are milked a day – and not by hand!
+The over 500 Jersey cows are milked twice a day – and not by hand!

 The cows are milked 50 at a time in a mechanised rotary stand.